datacarpentry/datacarpentry.github.io/_posts/2017-02-27-ecology-issue-bonanza.md

   - blog
 comments: true
 show_meta: true
-tags: [""]
+tags: ["Issue Bonanza"]
 authors: ["Erin Becker", "François Michonneau", "Tracy Teal"]
 redirect_from: /blog/ecology-issue-bonanza/
 ---

 We’re excited to announce our first lesson release!
 Data Carpentry is preparing to publish our Ecology workshop materials on [Zenodo](https://zenodo.org/) this Spring.
 Software Carpentry regularly [publishes their lessons](https://zenodo.org/communities/swcarpentry/) to provide stable identifiers for polished versions of the lessons.
 This enables referenced discussions of the lesson materials and gives contributors a verifiable product to cite on their CVs or resumes.

 This lesson release will include the following repos: